chaoshun2025/myPyCrewes/README.md

-t is about 18 years since I used crewes matlab open source toolbox to help start my career in UT Austin.
+It is about 18 years since I used crewes matlab open source toolbox to help start my career in UT Austin.
 Crewes toolbox has a lot of nice legacy codes written by Gary Margrave and his students.
 I have not used some part of the code for long.
 Today with the help of Claude.ai, it is not difficult to convert some of nice matlab codes to python implementation.